PGY-1

 AP/CP

 Justin grew up in Poland, Ohio.
 He completed his BS in neuroscience at the University of Pittsburgh.
 He went on to complete the post-baccalaureate program at Lake Erie College of Osteopathic Medicine and subsequently earned his DO from LECOM.
 Justin enjoyed being a peer tutor and an author for the Truelearn question bank during his time in medical school.
-He is currently a first-year AP/CP resident and is excited to learn everything that WashU has to offer.
-In his free time, Justin enjoys reading, NHL hockey, video games, skiing, golfing (poorly), and exploring the city.
+He is currently an AP/CP resident and is excited to learn everything that WashU has to offer but has particular interests in cytology and cardiothoracic pathology.
+In his free time, Justin enjoys reading, watching sports, video games, skiing, golfing (poorly), and exploring the city.

 Kyle Goodman, MD, PhD